Best Practices for Data Appending: Tips for More Strategic Database Management

 How to be a data appending superstar

 Data integrity has quickly crept to the front of most marketers’ minds, but cleansing and appending still isn’t something most marketers would necessarily list as their core competency.
 So, here are a few database management tips and best practices for data appending to guide your data management operations and help you and your team develop further expertise in effectively managing and mobilizing your marketing data.

 Best Practice #1: Start with Customer Data

 In most every organization, customer data is among the most accessible and valuable information the company has.
 So it only makes sense that it should be the first place you look for data to append, especially since keeping an existing customer is much less costly (and requires much less effort) than acquiring new ones.

-Start with existing and active customers, adding contact-level details like skills they possess or technologies they use they belong to, or other organizational data like technographic information.
+Start with existing and active customers, adding contact-level details like skills they possess or technologies they use they belong to, or other organizational data like technographic information with our contact data enrichment services.
 From there, work your way backward from your highest value prospects — namely marketing qualified leads (MQLs) and sales qualified leads (SQLs) — on down the line to lower value contacts, such as those with a low-close probability, until your entire marketing database has been cleansed and appended.

 Best Practice #2: Append in the Off-Season